Drug Discovery and Molecular Pharmacology A – DMPA

 Shared Interests and Overlaps

-There are shared interests in early-stage drug characterization with Infectious Disease Drug Development and Molecular Pharmacology [DCAI (81)].
-Applications that emphasize optimization of lead therapeutics may be reviewed in DCAI (81), whereas applications that emphasize initial discovery methods may be reviewed in DMPA
+- There are shared interests in drug development with Infectious Disease Drug Development and Molecular Pharmacology [DDMP] and with Advancing Therapeutics B (ATB).
+Applications that emphasize late-stage drug development efforts such as diversification, optimization and preclinical toxicity and pharmacokinetic/pharmacodynamic studies or early-stage clinical trials of novel therapeutic and drug-delivery strategies may be reviewed in ATB.
+Applications that emphasize optimization of lead therapeutics may be reviewed in DDMP.
+Applications that emphasize initial discovery methods may be reviewed in DMPA.